dieron/KC1/README.md

 - Output shaping
   - Per‑motor direction reversal flags
   - Adjustable exponential response curve (0 = linear, 1000 = strong expo)
+- Heading Hold (BNO055 compass)
+  - Toggle while in Normal mode using CH3 to capture current heading and maintain it
+  - Speed‑aware corrections: spin in place at zero speed, reduce one motor at high speed, or adjust both at mid speeds
+  - PID‑based yaw correction with tunable gains and deadband
 - Safety
   - Powers up Disarmed and drives both ESCs at neutral (1500 µs)
   - Arming requires sticks centered and a CH3/CH4 toggle event (> ~500 µs change)